devagx/yrtt-react-pwa/README.md

 # yrtt-react-pwa

-This is a react PWA app for....
+This is a weather progressive web application developed in React.